Xilinx/Vitis_Model_Composer/Examples/AIENGINE/Filtering_in_frequency_domain/README.md

 ![](./Images/high_level.png)

-The input stream is partitioned into overlapping blocks of size NFTT, with an overlap factor of NumLen – 1 samples.
+The input stream is partitioned into overlapping blocks of size NFTT, with an overlap of NumLen samples.
 NFFT is the FFT length and NumLen is the length of the FIR filter.
 The FFT of each block of input samples is computed and multiplied with the FFT of length NFFT of the FIR numerator.
-The inverse fast Fourier transform (IFFT) of the result is performed, and the last NFFT – NumLen + 1 samples are saved.
+The inverse fast Fourier transform (IFFT) of the result is performed, and the last NFFT – NumLen samples are streamed the output.
 The remaining samples are discarded.

 In this example the FFT length is 128 and the filter lenght is 32.